Our Experienced Life Insurance Lawyers Fight for Beneficiaries in Louisiana

 The Policyholder Died Overseas

-If the policyholder died while travelling overseas, the life insurance company will likely delay payment on your claim because of a delay in receiving a death certificate, or because a foreign death certificate contains insufficient information regarding the policyholder’s death.
+If the policyholder died while traveling overseas, the life insurance company will likely delay payment on your claim because of a delay in receiving a death certificate, or because a foreign death certificate contains insufficient information regarding the policyholder’s death.

 If the life insurance company is delaying payment on your life insurance claim for this reason, contact us.
-We can help – and the life insurance company may owe you interest if the delay was unreasonable!
+We can help–and the life insurance company may owe you interest if the delay was unreasonable!

 Nonpayment of Premiums

-Life insurance works like this – the life insurance company provides coverage in exchange for the policyholder’s premium payments.
+Life insurance works like this–the life insurance company provides coverage in exchange for the policyholder’s premium payments.
 If premiums are not paid, coverage lapses and terminates.

 That is not the end of the story, however.
 Terminating life insurance coverage is highly regulated in each state, and often life insurance companies and employers who provide group life insurance coverage to employees fail to follow those regulations, resulting in nonpayment of premiums that is not the fault of the policyholder.
-In these instances we may be able to get the beneficiary paid.
+In these instances, we may be able to get the beneficiary paid.

 Retroactive Cancellation of Policy Due to Misrepresentation